-Often when customers are putting items inside a storage unit for the first time, it’s done in a very chaotic and un-thought-out fashion.
-That usually changes once they vacate a storage unit for the first time, or they go inside their unit to find something and have no clue where it ended up.
+When customers are putting items inside a storage unit for the first time, it’s usually done in a very chaotic and un-thought-out fashion.
+This habit tends to change once they vacate a storage unit for the first time, or they go inside their space to find something and have no clue where it ended up.

-For any given item, there is a right way and a wrong way to store it.
-In fact, there are so many factors to consider, that we’ve created storage guides for some commonly packed items.
+Of all the storage unit packing tips out there, this one is perhaps the most important.
+Remember that for any given item, there is a right way and a wrong way to store it.
+There are so many factors to consider that we’ve created storage guides for some commonly packed items.

-If you only plan on renting short-term, make sure you ask what the policy is for canceling your rental.
+If you only plan on renting in the short-term, make sure you ask what the policy is for canceling your rental.
 Some companies might require one month written notice.
-If this is the case, plan so that you don’t get charged an extra month rent.
-Plan to move out at the end of the month instead of at the first of the month.
-Depending on when notice was given, you might get penalized by having to pay the entire month’s rent instead of having it prorated.
+If this is the case, plan so that you don’t get charged an extra month’s rent.
+If possible, move out at the end of the month instead of at the first of the month.
+Depending on when you give the notice, you might get penalized by having to pay the entire month’s rent instead of having it prorated.

-One thing that could end up costing you is breaking some common storage unit rules.
-As a worse case scenario, breaking the rules or the terms of your contract could ultimately end up with your stuff being evicted or auctioned off.
+Breaking some of these standard storage unit rules could cost you.
+As a worst-case scenario, breaking the rules or the terms of your contract could ultimately end up with your stuff being evicted or auctioned off.

-Some common rules that apply in most storage facilities include:
+Some rules that apply in most storage facilities include:

 - Under no circumstances can you live inside a storage unit.

-- Unless it’s a special unit, you’re not allowed to conduct business out of your unit.
+- Unless it’s a special unit, you’re not allowed to conduct business out of your storage unit.

 - Most facilities won’t let you keep items like firearms or fireworks on the premise.

-We hope these storage unit tips weren’t too intimidating and helped you understand more what goes into a rental.
-We are here to help, so if you have any other questions about renting, make sure you reach out to us directly.
+We hope these self storage tips weren’t too intimidating and helped you understand what goes into a rental.
+We are here to help, so if you have any other questions about renting, we’d be happy to speak with you directly!
+Call us anytime.